ashutoshbw/ashutoshbw.github.io/content/blog/fibonacci-sequence-with-the-shortest-code/index.md

 In this version of `fibSeq`, the `addNextTerm` gives us the same result except the fact that it doesn't mutates its input which `pop()` did in the previous version of our code.
 Also note that mutating the input worked fine, since what we needed was the return value.

 Now there is no magic except recursion.
-If you struggle with writing recursive code, here is the thinking model that I find useful:
+If I struggle with writing recursive code, I remind myself this thinking model:

 > Figure out the recursive pattern.
 Then handle the cases that this pattern can't handle.

-Thinking this way never disappointed me.
+This way never disappointed me.

+The hardest part is figuring out the recursive pattern.

 Here, for getting the Fibonacci sequence of first $n$ terms where $n \gt 1$, is the same as getting the Fibonnaci sequence of first $n - 1$ terms and then add an extra term in it.
 Notice how the idea &ldquo;getting Fibonacci sequence of first $n$ terms where $n \gt 1$&rdquo; involves itself.
 So this a _recursive pattern_.
 In the above code this pattern is in the `else` block.